On the uniqueness of tangent cones to area minimizing currents at boundaries with arbitrary multiplicity

 \begin{proof} The first part of the statement is a consequence of the previous lemma when $\rho \in [\eta,1/4]$.
 In order to get it to go to $[\eta,1/2]$ we do need to take the constant of Assumption \ref{A:Lipschitzapproximation} smaller (and to construct the Lipschitz approximations in regions that get closer to the boundary of the ball).

 The second part follows analogously as in Lemma \ref{l:reverseexcessbound} with some minor technical modifications.
-When bounding excess relative to a ball centered at $p \neq 0$, the bump function used in the definition of the excess is taken to be centered at $p$ so this requires us to take this into consideration when estimating the transport plan. \end{proof}
+When bounding excess relative to a ball centered at $p \neq 0$, the bump function used in the definition of the excess is taken to be centered at $p$ so this requires us to take this into consideration when estimating the transport plan. \end{proof} \end{subsection} \end{section} \begin{section}{Simon's non-concentration estimates} In this section we prove Simon's non-concentration estimates - the key technical machinery we require in this work.

-\end{section} \begin{section}{Simon's non concentration estimates} Theorem 11.2 of \cite{de2023fineIII} goes back to Leon Simon's work on the uniqueness of cylindrical tangent cones.
-The bound on the error term of the monotonicity formula will give us estimates that will imply the Simon non-concentration inequality.
+Theorem 11.2 of \cite{de2023fineIII} goes back to Leon Simon's work on the uniqueness of cylindrical tangent cones.
+The bound on the error term of the monotonicity formula implies, with delicate technical work, the Simon non-concentration inequality.
 In our setting, we will also have an error term coming from the fact that we have a boundary.
-This technique has also been used recently in \cite{krummel2023analysisI}.
+This technique has also been used in \cite{krummel2023analysisI} within the same setting.
 We will follow \cite{de2023fineIII} taking care of the additional error terms.
 Throughout this section let $r=\frac{1}{3\sqrt{m-1}}$.

 \begin{theorem}[Simon's Estimates] Let $T, \Gamma, \Sigma$ and $C$ as in assumption \ref{A:Lipschitzapproximation} for $\varepsilon$ small enough.
 For any $r \leq \frac{1}{3\sqrt{m-1}}$ we have

 here $q^{\perp}:=q-\p_{\overrightarrow{T}}(q)$ at $\HH^m$ a.e. $q \in \textup{spt}(T)$ ($\p_{\overrightarrow{T}}$ is the orthogonal projection to the span of $\overrightarrow{T}(q)$).
 We also have